 Optimize for the Operator, Not the IT Team

 Shopify's story isn't finished.
 The company is still evolving its enterprise ambitions, its international footprint, and its infrastructure capabilities.
-But the foundational lessons — simplicity as strategy, ecosystem as leverage, merchant-centricity as a design principle, speed as a product requirement — are durable regardless of where the company goes next.
+But the foundational lessons (simplicity as strategy, ecosystem as leverage, merchant-centricity as a design principle, speed as a product requirement) are durable regardless of where the company goes next.
+The 2026 ecosystem value map shows where those lessons are still playing out competitively.

 Enterprise commerce teams that have absorbed these lessons are building faster, retaining better, and creating ecosystems rather than just deploying platforms.
-The ones that haven't are still debating feature matrices with vendors who are selling them the wrong thing.
+The ones that haven't are still debating feature matrices with vendors selling them the wrong thing.
+The same pattern shows up in how large organizations try (and fail) to execute at startup speed, covered in startup speed inside a large company.

 Rethinking your commerce infrastructure?